Welcome to our Intake Department

 - Experiencing depression or anxiety

-Also, if you are a pregnant or have a child 6 years or younger and are experiencing challenges parenting, you may find our Infant Mental Health program helpful.
+Also, if you are pregnant or the caretaker of a child 6 years or younger you may find our Infant Mental Health program helpful.
+Serviced are focused on building a healthy relationship between the parent or caretaker and child.

 Our intake process starts with you seeing one of our Case Managers who will meet with you to obtain important information about you and your child, including the reason that you are interested in beginning services at The Children’s Center.
 Our Case Manager will make sure that The Children’s Center is the right place to meet your family’s needs.
-He/She will then assist you with locating a more appropriate resource or introduce you to the clinician who will be conducting your assessment.
+They will then introduce you to the clinician who will be conducting your assessment or assist you with locating a more appropriate resource if it is determined that The Children’s Center isn’t the right place for you.

 Our intake assessments are conducted by Master’s level licensed clinicians who will spend approximately 1.5 hours (per child being assessed) with you gathering important information to assist in determining services that your child is eligible to receive.

-The Children’s Center proudly offers walk-in appointments for children and families to begin the process of receiving mental health treatment services.
+The Children’s Center proudly offers walk-in appointments for children and families to begin the process of receiving mental health treatment.

-Open Access is held on our main campus located at 79 West Alexandrine, Building 90, Detroit, MI 48201, Building 90.
+Open Access is held on our main campus located at 79 West Alexandrine, Building 90, Detroit, MI 48201.
+We ask that you present between the hours of 8:00 a.m. until 11:00 a.m.
+Monday through Friday.

 Please carefully review the following criteria to determine if you are eligible for a walk-in intake assessment: